idaholab/moose/modules/phase_field/doc/content/source/kernels/NestedKKSACBulkF.md

-# NestKKSACBulkF
+# NestedKKSACBulkF

-!syntax description /Kernels/NestKKSACBulkF
+!syntax description /Kernels/NestedKKSACBulkF

 Kim-Kim-Suzuki (KKS) nested solve kernel (2 of 3).
 An Allen-Cahn kernel for the terms without a direct composition dependence.